-- 22. The Board, or relevant oversight function, must approve the remuneration policy required under paragraph 20 of this Prudential Standard. - 23.
+- 21. The Board, or relevant oversight function, of an APRA-regulated entity is ultimately responsible for the entity's remuneration framework and its effective application. - 22.
+The Board, or relevant oversight function, must approve the remuneration policy required under paragraph 20 of this Prudential Standard. - 23.
 The Board must establish a Board Remuneration Committee that: - (a) oversees the design, operation and monitoring of the remuneration framework; - (b) is appropriately composed to enable it to exercise competent and independent judgment when fulfilling requirements under paragraph 23(a) above; and - (c) has the powers necessary to perform its functions.